dogra-c11/Javascript/README.md

 # Javascript
-Learning Javascript from scratch from Chai aur code
+Learning Javascript from scratch and coding it out for better understanding Adding notes and comments for future references

 # For documentation
-Use MDN (not official though)
+Use MDN (not official though) , and watched videos of Hitesh